mahparhizkar/egs-atm-emulator/README.md

 ## Bank Service (8751)
 Is the main part of application for hold the data and control the session and token.

+## Info Service (8752)
+Is a service for get general info for login like session before login, cardNumber and pinValue , ...

 ## Deployment Strategy with Docker